 .

 Finally, after starting that service we have the IMAP and SMTP bridge running as a daemon on our server!
 However, it's still using the odd arbitrary ports.
 This may be fine if your client application allows you to manually input any number in the port field.
-However, some services only allow you to select from a dropdown of a preselected few IMAP ports, for example.
+However, many Email clients will only allow you to select from a dropdown of a preselected few IMAP/SMTP ports when adding a new Email account.

 For cases like these, we can use iptables